adobe/aio-theme/README.md

 * Install [Node.js LTS](https://nodejs.org/en/download/)
 * Install a package manager like [npm](https://docs.npmjs.com/cli/npm) or [yarn]()

-### Using Github repository templates
+### Using GitHub repository templates

-To initialize a site repository, you can also use of the available templates in Github:
+To initialize a site repository, you can also use of the available templates in GitHub:

 * [Documentation site template](https://github.com/adobe/gatsby-theme-parliament-documentation/)
 * [Platform site template](https://github.com/adobe/gatsby-theme-parliament-platform/) WIP